freeskylier/lier/Get-Involved.md

 If you are a developer and are interested in helping build Lantern see the [[Contributing]] page.

-### <a name="sponsoring"></a> Sponsor
+### <a name="donating"></a> Donate

-Besides running Lantern on your own computer to share an uncensored internet connection, you can also pledge a one-time or monthly donation to sponsor a Lantern cloud proxy, which provides an additional high-capacity internet connection to the network 24 hours a day, even while your computer is off or disconnected.
+Lantern also welcomes donations through our [Rally page](https://rally.org/getlantern) You can pledge a one-time or monthly donation to sponsor a Lantern cloud proxy, which provides an additional high-capacity internet connection to the network 24 hours a day.

 Alternatively, if there is some feature or bugfix you'd like to see in the next version of Lantern, you can sponsor its development.